-Creating art is an attempt to see beyond the veil of waking life, excavating the invisible worlds of our mind, heart, soul and shared humanity as a way to better understand, challenge and inspire our shared humanity.
+Creating art is an attempt to see beyond the veil of waking life, excavating the invisible worlds of our mind, heart, soul and shared humanity as a way to better understand, challenge and inspire our communities.
 As artists, we are tasked with dreaming of a better tomorrow.
 Through art, we explore what that tomorrow could be, chart paths forward, and dismantle the broken systems which deplete us.
 We are called to question, experiment, challenge, transform, and rebuild.
 I am dedicated to a life-long process of listening, learning and growing.

 I create work through a poetic visual art lens and create singularly fantastical worlds that hybridize theatre, contemporary performance, dance theatre, fashion architecture, art/light installations and pop culture.
 My work experiments with form, aesthetics and diversifies stories and storytellers.
 I am interested in developing a broad range of new theatrical projects and liberating classical work.